 Free Consultations Available

 Call the law offices of Aaron Herbert any hour of the day or night if you or a loved one has experienced bodily injury harm from a dog.
 It is important to act quickly to protect your right to a recovery because:

 - Legal time limits restrict the amount of time you have to file a claim.

 - Evidence and witnesses may disappear over time, making it more difficult to prove your case.

-Your initial consultation is always free, and if you can’t make it to our office, one of our representatives will come to you—anywhere in the State of Texas.
+Your initial consultation with our Dallas dog bite attorneys are always free, and if you can’t make it to our office, one of our representatives will come to you—anywhere in the State of Texas.